 Challenge any recommendation you believe is questionable on your renovation.
 If necessary, seek a second opinion in writing from an independent chartered surveyor or consultant (not contractor).

-A. This recent trend is normally historically inappropriate and may cause harm, as most old doors are made of softwood that was originally painted.
-An exception to this is pre-18th-century oak doors that, where not limewashed, were sometimes left unpainted.
+This trend is normally historically inappropriate and may cause harm, as most old doors are made of softwood that was originally painted.
+An exception to this is pre-18th-century oak doors that, where not lime-washed, were sometimes left unpainted.
 Sandblasting will spoil the surface of timber, while dipping in ‘acid baths’ can raise the grain and, by softening the glue, weaken joints.

-A. Wet rot can occur at the foot of a door when instead of the bottom rail being positioned just above the height of the threshold, it extends partly below it (as above).
-This can result in moisture from rainsplash collecting along the lower horizontal edges of the panels, leading to decay.
-Rainsplash generally affects areas up to 150 mm (6”) above ground level, so this zone should ideally be protected by the bottom rail.
+As in the case of wood flooring, a good-quality wooden door is worth restoring, rather than throwing away.
+Wet rot can occur at the foot of a door when instead of the bottom rail being positioned just above the height of the threshold, it extends partly below it (as above).
+This can result in moisture from rain-splash collecting along the lower horizontal edges of the panels, leading to decay.
+Rain-splash generally affects areas up to 150 mm (6”) above ground level, so this zone should ideally be protected by the bottom rail.

 Where possible, reduce the threshold, or consider if there is scope to install a canopy or porch.
 Any areas suffering from major rot can be repaired by a good joiner and, where it is in keeping with the character of the property, the wood could also be painted to provide better protection from the elements.
 Remember, of course, that alterations may require consent from your local council if the building is listed.

 Read more about repairing internal doors in our guide.